Art

 Satisfies: a university graduation requirement–senior capstone.

-This course addresses practical considerations for graduating seniors in the BA Art program.
-This course introduces skills and strategies for navigating the art world and creating an art practice that is engaging, sustainable, and financially viable.
-Topics will include career options for creative professionals; identifying career goals; and producing relevant professional materials such as a digital portfolio, website, and project/grant proposals.
+Addresses practical considerations for graduating seniors in the BA Art program.
+Introduces skills and strategies for navigating the art world and creating an art practice that is engaging, sustainable, and financially viable.
+Topics include career options for creative professionals; identifying career goals; and producing relevant professional materials such as a digital portfolio, website, and project/grant proposals.

 ART 495.
 INTERNSHIP.
 1-3 Credits.